patagonaa/solar-system/README.md

 #### Protocol
 The BMS has a UART, RS485 and CAN interface.
 There is already a DALY BMS integration using a UART interface in ESPHome, however that is for the older DALY BMS, not the new H/K/M/S-Series (for which there is already a [GitHub issue](https://github.com/esphome/issues/issues/5476)).

-After looking at the Windows software and the protocol documentation provided in the GitHub issue, I implemented the new protocol as an ESPHome integration to (hopefully) upstream in [esphome/esphome#7524](https://github.com/esphome/esphome/pull/7524).
+After looking at the Windows software and the protocol documentation provided in the GitHub issue, I implemented the new protocol as an ESPHome component which I've released under [patagonaa/esphome-daly-hkms-bms](patagonaa/esphome-daly-hkms-bms).

 ## Inverter
 I decided to go with a "EASun ISolar-SMH-II-7KW" (which is produced by the OEM "Voltronic", similar/equal devices are also sold under the names "MPPSolar", "PowMr", "Powland", "FSP", ...), mostly because it was cheap and has a lot of output power.